+Paper element:

-Paper filter element: Tap the filter several times on a hard surface to remove dirt, or blow compressed air (not exceeding 207 kPa) through the filter from the inside.
-Never try to brush off dirt; brushing will force dirt into the fibers.
+Tap the element lightly several times on a hard surface to remove excess dirt, or blow compressed air through the filter from the inside out.
+Never try to brush the dirt off; brushing will force dirt into the fibers.